-The Sacramento Historic Rose Garden is located on approximately two acres within the Old City Cemetery.
+The Sacramento Historic Rose Garden is located on approximately two acres within the Historic Old City Cemetery.
 The Gold-Rush era cemetery is located at 1000 Broadway.

 I was unable to attend the annual Open Garden event last month, so I stopped by recently to stroll around the garden and “smell the roses.”
 The Old City Cemetery is a very special place.
 It is a perfect place for a leisurely walk while taking in both Sacramento history and the beauty of the gardens.
 In addition to the rose garden, the Old City Cemetery hosts both the Hamilton Square Perennial Garden and the California Native Plant Demonstration Garden.

 See related blog post: Annual Gardens Gone Native Tour